ainga-ri/ainga-ri/README.md

 - 💬 &nbsp; Ask me about anything tech related, I am happy exchange ideas and knowledge
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/alfred-inga-rios/)
 - 📝 &nbsp; Checkout my [resume](https://drive.google.com/file/d/1UsFGHltlODNObwE8jEZtKiCDx1piCh7x/view?usp=sharing)
 - ⭐️ &nbsp; I have my karate lessons routine and when I am free, I like to practise more sports such as running 🏃🏽‍♂️, volleyball 🏐 or swimming 🏊🏽‍♂️.
-Also I play some nintendo videogames such as Zelda 🎮

 <br>